-Before the cool, crisp days of autumn make cozy evenings in front of the fireplace irresistible, take time to make sure your fireplace is as safe as it is inviting.
+While cozy evenings in front of the fireplace are certainly irresistible, take the time to make sure your fireplace is as safe as it is inviting.
 A 2022 report from the National Fire Protection Association states that a leading factor contributing to home property damage was the failure to clean chimneys.

 It's not usually a do-it-yourself chore, so it’s best to hire a certified chimney sweep from the Chimney Safety Institute of America to tackle this job, recommends Ashley Eldridge, CSIA education director.
 That’s because cleaning and inspecting chimneys involves a lot more than just sweeping soot.

 To get pro-approved chimney and fireplace cleaning tips, we also spoke to Marla Mock, president of Molly Maid.
-Everything you need to know about prepping your fireplace and chimney for the winter
+Here's everything you need to know about prepping your fireplace and chimney.